HarshtheGeek/HarshtheGeek/README.md

 # 💫 About Me:
-I design, code and edit, making technology a bit more fun.
+I design, code and edit, making technology a bit more fun!

 ## 🌐 Socials: